aschneider15/CSC560-Rewrite/Node API/Creating API.md

 const express = require("express");
 ```

-The constant variable `express` we just created gives us the ability to call any function we like from the Express package. \
+The constant `express` we just created gives us the ability to call any function we like from the Express package. \
 The first function we will need to call is the constructor, which will create an instance of an express application which we can use to route users to API endpoint.
 We will also need to establish a port on which we will run the server.
 Here's how this is done:

 ```javascript